mccraigmccraig/deepstate/README.md

 An action is `dispatch`ed causing a handler to be invoked according to the `::a/action` key in the action.
 The handler returns a `(fn <state>) -> action-effects` i.e. a function of `state`, which when invoked returns a map of (all optional) `action-effects` (returning no effects is not very useful, but perfectly fine).

-It is possible to define an action handler directly, with `(defmethod a/handle <key> [action] (fn [state] ...))`, but it's easier to use one of the sugar macros, which provide for some convenient destructuring:
+It is possible to define an action handler directly, with `(defmethod a/handle <key> [action] (fn [state] ...))`, but it's easier to use one of the sugar macros, which allow for some convenient destructuring:

 ## `action-effects`